symbol/symbol-docs/source/concepts/cryptography.rst

 With a private key, the algorithm can sign messages producing 64-byte signatures.
 A signature is used to validate that a given key pair signed an entity just having the public key.

-.. note:: The private key is hashed before signing an entity to improve randomness. |codename|'s public network uses **KECCAK** instead of SHA3-512 to have compatible signatures with NEM (NIS1).
+.. note:: The private key is hashed before signing an entity to improve randomness. |codename|'s public network uses **KECCAK-512** instead of SHA3-512 to have compatible signatures with NEM (NIS1).

 You can find the implementation to |implementation-signature| and |implementation-verification| under the ``crypto`` module of :doc:`catapult-server <../server>`.